 The process, which began in 2020, has evolved through three major phases:

 • Phase 1: Listening and Learning.
 During Phase 1, NBDF convened members from across the bleeding disorders community to understand pressing needs, ask questions and propose research priorities.
-This process included physicians, researchers and allied health professionals, advocates, government partners, industry leaders, and most importantly, people affected by bleeding disorders – referred to as lived experience experts (or LEEs).
+This process included physicians and researchers, allied health professionals, advocates, government partners, industry leaders, and, most importantly, people affected by bleeding disorders – referred to as lived experience experts (or LEEs).

 • Phase 2: Convening and Developing.
 During Phase 2, the NRB steering committee and multidisciplinary working groups defined the principles, scope, and priorities for a blueprint to address these questions.
 These groups identified fundamental resource and infrastructure needs to launch and scale an integrated research pathway with opportunities for active community participation.